jrief/django-formset/docs/source/intro.rst

 In this example, the form is rendered by the special templatetag ``{% render_form form %}``.
 This templatetag can be parametrized to use the correct style-guide for each of the supported CSS frameworks.
 It can also be used to pass in our own CSS classes for labels, fields and field groups.
-More on this can be found in section :ref:`native_form`.
+More on this can be found in chapter :ref:`native_form`.

 It also is possible to render the form using the classic approach with mustaches, ie.
 ``{{ form }}``.
 Then however the form object can't be a native Django form.
 Instead it has to be transformed using a special mixin class.
-More on this can be found in section :ref:`extended_form`.
+More on this can be found in chapter :ref:`extended_form`.

 Another approach is to render the form field-by-field.
 Here we gain full control over how each field is rendered, since we render them individually.
-More on this can be found in section :ref:`field_by_field`.
+More on this can be found in chapter :ref:`field_by_field`.